 Don't forget chilli - a meaty favourite, it can very easily be turned into a vegan dinner.
 This recipe uses broad beans and kidney beans plus all those favourite spices to create an amazing depth of flavour.
 It's served with cauliflower rice to make the dish lighter, but you could also opt for traditional rice.

 And don't think that a vegan diet doesn't mean you can't serve burgers.
-These quinoa and beetroot burgers are perfect for getting the kids involved.
+These vegan bean burgers served with crispy baked courgette chips are easy to whip up and perfect for getting the kids involved.
 Get them to help mash all the ingredients together and shape into burger patties.

 Still after more ideas?